Ichoran/teensy-stimulus/README.md

  \-------------------------------------------------------- Output channel specifier
 ```

 Analog stimuli must be set piece by piece.
-Digital stimuli set all at once can be modified by further commands (to invert polarity, for instance).
+Digital stimuli that are set all at once can be modified by further commands (to invert polarity, for instance).

 To immediately run the command on that single channel, discarding all other settings, use `*` in place of `=`.
+(This only works when the system is not already running.)

 #### Chained Stimulus Trains